The REAL Costa Rica

 Residency in Costa Rica

 *** Please note that as of March 1, 2010, the government of Costa Rica revised the immigration laws.
 I have written extensively about these changes in the Real Costa Rica Blog.
 Click here to read the article.
 I would urge all readers to carefully review these changes.
-This page is current as of March, 2010
+Further changes were made 17 May 2012.
+See my Blog and below for these changes.

 Mini Menu: